elimelt/notes/designing-data-intensive-applications/ch1-reliable-scalable-and-maintainable-applications.md

 ### Scalability
-Scalability is the term we use to describe a system’s ability to cope with increased load.
+Scalability is the term we use to describe a system's ability to cope with increased load.
 Load can be described with a few numbers that are easy to measure:

 #### Describing Load